CLI Arguments

 --treat-config-hints-as-errors

-Section titled “--treat-config-hints-as-errors”Exit with non-zero code (1
+Section titled “--treat-config-hints-as-errors”Exit with non-zero code (1) if there are any configuration hints.

 ISC License © 2024 Lars Kappert